CardiacModelling/ina-midpoints/README.md

 This repository contains the data and code accompanying the paper

 > Variability in reported midpoints of (in)activation for cardiac INa
-> Michael Clerx, Someone, Someone
+> Michael Clerx, Paul G. A. Volders, Gary R. Mirams
-> Published somewhere
-> DOI
+> 2024

 The data is all derived from an sqlite database (see `base/mutations.sqlite`) that was created in 2016 for the study